CogentRedTester/mpv-file-browser/addons/addons.md

 end
 ```

-#### `fb.copy_table(t: table): table`
+#### `fb.copy_table(t: table, depth?: number): table`

 Returns a copy of table `t`.
-The copy is done recursively, and any cyclical table references are maintained.
+The copy is done recursively to the given `depth`, and any cyclical table references are maintained.
+Both keys and values are copied.
+If `depth` is undefined then it defaults to `math.huge` (infinity).
 Additionally, the original table is stored in the `__original` field of the copy's metatable.
-The copy behaviour of the metatable itself is currently subject to change.
+The copy behaviour of the metatable itself is subject to change, but currently it is not copied.

 ### Getters

 These functions allow addons to safely get information from file-browser.
-All tables returned by these functions are copies to ensure addons can't break things, but a reference to the original table
+All tables returned by these functions are copies sent through the [`fb.copy_table`](#fbcopy_tablet-table-depth-number-table)
-is stored in the `__original` field of the metatable.
+function to ensure addons can't accidentally break things.

 | key                        | type     | arguments | returns | description                                                                                                           |
 |----------------------------|----------|-----------|---------|-----------------------------------------------------------------------------------------------------------------------|